skythelimitdt/natural-disaster-insights/README.md

   - Counts disasters based on selected types and subtypes.
   - Displays the count with an associated event image.
   - Users can navigate back to the main menu.

-- `RandomEvent.py` (Generate a Random Disaster)
-  - Randomly selects and displays a disaster event with its subtype and image.
-  - Allows users to generate another random event or return to the main menu.
-  - Handles errors during data retrieval.

 - `LengthEvent.py` (Analyze Disaster Durations)
   - Displays disasters with the longest, shortest, or average durations by type and subtype.